 If you have a common name like John Smith (that millions of other people share), consider using a more distinctive name that Google will immediately hone in on.
 If you’re operating an honest business, there is absolutely nothing wrong with using a professional name.
 If you don’t want to change your name, try always using it in conjunction with a distinctive brand name or a corporate name that advertises your IB service.
 Once you have a unique, Google-friendly identity that compliments your role as a Forex introducing broker, it’s time to get your name and links published across the internet.

 Your goal is to portray yourself as a reliable and trustworthy voice with valuable insights into the world of online forex trading.
-Think in terms of podcasts and YouTube videos, trader eBooks, a regular financial column, blog posts and guest posts.
-Consider creating an online question and answer forum.
-Get people liking, commenting and quoting you on social media.
-If you can build a genuine following on Facebook, Instagram and Twitter, you’re already one step ahead.
-A popular YouTube channel is an even more powerful marketing tool for Forex introducing brokers.
+Think in terms of podcasts and YouTube videos, trader eBooks, a regular financial column, blog posts, and guest posts.
+Consider creating an online question-and-answer forum.
+Get people to like, comment, and quote you on social media.
+If you can build a genuine following on Facebook, Instagram, and Twitter, you’re already one step ahead.
+A popular YouTube channel is an even more powerful marketing tool for Forex to introduce brokers.
 Whatever online resources you develop as an IB, your emphasis should always be on quality over quantity.

 Build on Your Success

 New York Yankees legend Yogi Berra once said, “Nothing succeeds like success.”
 This is certainly true as an introducing broker, particularly in the environment of internet reviews where reputation is everything.
 If your clients are pleased and see significant returns on their investments, the brokerage you are partnering with will be pleased with you.

 Rather than rest on your laurels, ask your most satisfied customers to refer their friends and families to you.
 They may do this gladly but also provide some incentives.
 The more clients you bring in, the more the brokerage will value your role as an IB, which will build on your mutually profitable partnership.